Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 McDonald’s has a proven track record, and it continues to adapt.
 It’s adapted to different markets and changing consumer trends.
 This has allowed the company to push sales higher and reward shareholders…

 McDonald’s has continued to pay investors higher dividends.
 It has an impressive track record of rewarding investors.
-The company has paid bigger dividend for close to 50 consecutive years.
+The company has certainly earned its status as a dividend king, having increased its dividend every year for at least 50 years.

 Starbucks Builds Loyal Customers